wenfangdu/grammarly-editor/README.md

-# Minimal Grammarly Editor
+# Pure Grammarly Editor

 _Please make sure to install [Grammarly for Chrome](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen) first._

 ## Features

-Uses Grammarly for English checking, supports auto-saving for content and caret position.
+Uses Grammarly for English checking, supports auto-saving of content and caret position.

 When multiple editors are opened, their content and caret position are automatically synced when switching between them.